ORCID/double-orcid-auth-node/case_05.md

 ![Click Authorize](readme_images/doidudes_permission.png "DOI Dudes authorization screen")

 ###5.
-DOI Dudes confirmation message
+(Optional) DOI Dudes confirmation message

 After granting access to DOI Dudes, the user is directed to a screen showing a confirmation message.
 This page is hosted by DOI Dudes, and DOI Dudes determines its content.
 This window should be configured to close automatically after several seconds.
+This screen is optional; DOI Dudes could instead close the permission request window immediately without displaying a message.

 ![DOI Dudes Thank you](readme_images/doidudes_redirect.png "You have now granted DOI Dudes access to your record")